junior-path/learning-checklists/README.md

 # checklists

-Over the years, I have helped many newcomers start learning programming and later get their first job.
+Over the years, I have helped many newcomers learn to program and later get their first job.
+Every time the process repeated itself and we had to figure out again what to do next.

-This set of checklist will help beginners from the get go, for each area/market they decide to work on.
-I will also be able to stop repeating myself.
+The checklists in this repo are a solution to that problem.
+It will help beginners from the get go, for each area/market they decide to work on.
+I will also be able to stop repeating myself, so win-win.

 ## How to use it